MAGMA FINCORP LIMITED

-Magma over a period of 3 decades has worked meticulously to diversify its borrowingprofile and set of institutions it borrows from.
+Magma over a period of 3 decades has worked meticulously to diversify its borrowingprofile and has repeatedly enhanced the set of institutions it borrows from.
 Suchdiversified and stable funding sources emanate from several segments of lenders such asBanks Insurance Companies Mutual Funds Pension funds Financial and other institutionsincluding Corporates and Foreign Portfolio Investors.
 In addition to this the Company hasestablished an excellent track record in its access to the securitization / assignmentmarket.
 As a matter of prudence and with a view to manage liquidity risk at optimumlevels Magma keeps suitable levels of unutilized bank limits to effectively mitigatepossible contingencies arising out therefrom.

 The Company has in place an Asset Liability Management Committee (ALCO) comprising ofBoard Members which periodically reviews the asset-liability positions cost of fundsand sensitivity of forecasted cash flows over both short and long-term time horizons.